knative/eventing/docs/spec/broker.md

 Trigger.
 Events that pass the attributes filter MUST include context or extension attributes that match all key-value pairs exactly.

+### Delivery Spec

+Both BrokerSpec and TriggerSpec has a `Delivery` field of type `duck.DeliverySpec` (per `v1`).
+This field allows the user to define the dead letter sink and retries.
+The `BrokerSpec.Delivery` field is global across all the Triggers registered to that particular Broker, while the `TriggerSpec.Delivery`, if configured, fully overrides `BrokerSpec.Delivery` for that particular Trigger.

 ## Data Plane

 ### Ingress